TeachersFirst Update - November 27, 2016

 We encourage all of our readers to try the Hour of Code and beyond!
 We are here to offer you support on the journey.
 We have created a curated list of what we consider the BEST coding resources that are currently reviewed on TeachersFirst.
 We also recently had an OK2Ask session all about Coding with Kids.
 View the archive together with other colleagues ready to take off with coding.
 Our most recent Twitter chat was also related to the Hour of Code and coding with kids.
 View the archived Twitter chat here.

 This week’s Teacher Poll asks: What level do you currently teach?
 Place your vote on the teacher poll on the TeachersFirst home page.

 - Girls Who Code

 - And more

-IMPORTANT NOTE: If you are reading this April 27 or later, the link above will take you to the Featured Sites for the current week.
-Find the archived April 20 Features here, and don’t miss our many additional recent additions from the link at the bottom of the Featured sites page.
+IMPORTANT NOTE: If you are reading this December 11th, or later, the link above will take you to the Featured Sites for the current week.
+Find the archived November 27th Features here, and don’t miss our many other recent additions from the link at the bottom of the Featured Sites page.